 Additionally, school-specific annual induction/refresher training must be completed after completion of the online training.
 A

-CARA PowerPoint template (PPT, 1.7MB) is available for this purpose.
+School-specific CARA training slideshow (PPT, 2.5MB) is available for this purpose.

 Planning curriculum activities